 What is it about mountains that capture our imagination?
 For me, it goes beyond aesthetic appeal.
-They exist as punctuation; emphatic reminders of the awesome forces that shape our earth over eons.
+They exist as punctuation—emphatic reminders of the awesome forces that shape our earth over eons.
 A single snapshot millions of years in the making.
 They wink at me, knowingly, from the horizon's edge.

 Turn west off of US-191 and a wide alpine basin unfurls before you.
 The “Meadow” is a verdant valley bookended by sloping ridges on opposing sides.
 Your sights, however, will be drawn directly ahead to the triangulated mass of Lone Peak dominating the encroaching panorama.
-This is one of those dictionary-illustration-type deals of what you’d find when seeking a definition for “mountain.”
+It's basically one of those dictionary illustration-type deals for the word “mountain.”

 Big Sky Golf Course.
-It was designed by golfing legend Arnold Palmer and sits at an average elevation of 6,500 feet—which means you’re afforded not just stunning views but a performance-enhancing boost to your long game.
+It was designed by links legend Arnold Palmer and sits at an average elevation of 6,500 feet—which means you’re afforded not just stunning views, but a performance-enhancing boost to your long game.

 Rustic, western-themed exteriors belie the modern trappings of luxury that exist within: heated bathroom floors, high thread-count linens, a smartphone-activated concierge service.
 Nestled alongside North Fork Creek, the destination draws fly-fishers and mountain-bikers in the spring and summer, giving way to sleigh-riding and nordic skiing once the snow falls.

 Big Sky is a surprisingly reliable destination for good food, too—spanning a range of styles and price points.
 At the base of the slope, riders enjoy an innovative arrangement of frankfurters at Yeti Dogs.
-Scissorbills Saloon is another local standby, offering accessible apres-ski, including oversized nachos and Philly cheesesteaks to pair alongside local microbrews.
+Scissorbills Saloon is another local standby, offering accessible après-ski, including oversized nachos and Philly cheesesteaks to complement local microbrews.